ethanweber/pollo/README.md

-# ANNO: A codebase for computer vision Amazon MTurk Annotation (AMT) tasks
+# Anno: A codebase for computer vision Amazon MTurk Annotation (AMT) tasks

 > This repo is a compilation of code for AMT annotation tasks for computer vision purposes (e.g., qualitative user studies).
 I'll try to update this more comprehensively over time for others to benefit from.
 Contact `ethanweber@berkeley.edu` if you have questions.